Advanced Text Extraction from Presentations in Python

 To scan text from the entire presentation, use the get_all_text_frames static method exposed by the SlideUtil class.
 It accepts two parameters:

-1. A Presentation object representing a PowerPoint or OpenDocument presentation from which text will be extracted.
+1. First, a Presentation object representing a PowerPoint or OpenDocument presentation from which text will be extracted.

-2. A Boolean value indicating whether the master slides should be included when scanning text from the presentation.
+2. Second, a Boolean value indicating whether the master slides should be included when scanning text from the presentation.

 The method returns an array of objects of type TextFrame, including text formatting information.
 The code below scans the text and formatting details from a presentation, including the master slides.